 4. Investment Banking Associate

-To simply describe what investment bankers do, one could think of them as the market’s middlemen.
-When a new corporation is planning to go public via an IPO (Initial Public Offering) where stocks are sold, investment bankers will connect the buyers to them.
+To describe what investment bankers do, one could think of them as the market’s middlemen.
+When a new corporation plans to go public via an IPO (Initial Public Offering) where stocks are sold, investment bankers will connect the buyers to them.
 They mitigate transactions and enable companies to raise capital through crowdfunding.
 Their careers often consist of long-term ventures where they work with similar corporations over an extended period of time.
-Furthermore, these professionals also facilitate the allocation of the resources raised and offer financial advice to both buyers and sellers.
+Furthermore, these professionals also facilitate allocating the resources raised and offering financial advice to both buyers and sellers.

 5. Private Equity

 Although all of the jobs on this list are popular amongst graduates with a finance degree, private equity is typically the most attractive career choice.
 It is a field where private equity firms make large investments by purchasing companies directly.
 That means that they often avoid raising capital to buy stocks.
 Instead, they offer full buyouts to businesses and purchase their entire organizations.
 Those who begin their career in this field usually must have prior experience in investment banking and be ready to handle analytics-related work.
 As their career progresses, however, they become more involved and start making high-level decisions themselves.

 As with most other industries, the salaries in finance will be directly related to one’s experience.
 Working at a firm for a decade, per se, will generally come with a hefty compensation, bonuses, and benefits.
 Thus, the easiest way for one to obtain any of the lucrative finance degree jobs is to start low and climb up the organizational ladder.